 HOW TO AVOID FEELING OVERWHELMED BY DECLUTTERING

-Often this comes down to having absolutely no idea where to start.
-When you have a whole house that needs a declutter, knowing which room to begin with, or which part of that particular room can be really confusing.
+When you are feeling stressed or overwhelmed at the prospect of downsizing, this usually comes down to not knowing where to start.
+When you have a whole house to declutter, knowing which room to begin with, or which part of that particular room can be really confusing.

-It’s because of this that so many people that feel overwhelmed by decluttering simply stop.
-Or they get part way through and lose their momentum.
+It’s because of this that so many of us avoid getting started at all, or get part way through and lose momentum.
 After all, it can also be pretty darn exhausting!

 Here are some great ways to help you avoid feeling overwhelmed by decluttering: